HomeArticlesWhat is ERP (Enterprise Resource Planning)?

 Definition

-1. Origins: The concept of ERP evolved from the MRP (Material Requirements Planning) systems of the 1960s, which focused primarily on inventory management.
+1. Origins: The ERP concept evolved from the MRP (Material Requirements Planning) systems of the 1960s, which focused primarily on inventory management.

-2. 1990s: The term “ERP” was coined by the Gartner Group, marking the expansion of these systems beyond manufacturing to include finance, human resources and other areas.
+2. 1990s: The term “ERP” was coined by Gartner Group, marking the expansion of these systems beyond manufacturing, including finance, human resources and other areas.

-3. Modern ERP: With the advent of cloud computing, ERP systems have become more accessible and flexible, adapting to companies of different sizes and sectors.
+3. Modern ERP: With the advent of cloud computing, ERP systems have become more accessible and flexible, adapting to companies of various sizes and sectors.

-1. Finance and Accounting: Accounts payable and receivable management, general ledger, budgeting.
+1. Finance and Accounting: Accounts payable and receivable management, ledger, budgeting.

 2. Human Resources: Payroll, recruitment, training, performance evaluation.